 After surgery, you’ll usually be given oxygen through a mask and fluids through a drip for the first few days while you recover on the ward.

-You’ll notice swelling (oedema) of your stump after surgery.
+You’ll notice swelling (oedema) of the stump after surgery.
 This is normal and it may continue after you’ve been discharged.

 Using a compression garment will help with swelling and the shape of the stump.
-It may also reduce phantom pain (see stump and phantom limb pain section below) and help support the limb.
+It may also reduce phantom pain (pain that seems to be coming from your missing limb) and help support the limb.

 You’ll be fitted with a compression garment once your wound has healed.
-It should be worn every day but taken off at bedtime.
-You should be given at least two garments, which should be washed regularly.
+It should be worn every day, but taken off at bedtime.
+You should be given at least 2 garments, which should be washed regularly.